simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### commodity directive

-The `commodity` directive predefines commodities (currently this is just informational), and also it may define the display format for amounts in this commodity (overriding the automatically inferred format).
+The `commodity` directive declares commodities which may be used in the journal (though currently we do not enforce this).
 It may be written on a single line, like this:

 ```journal